 Most hotels in Israel have free Wi-Fi available for hotel guests and many restaurants offer complimentary Wi-Fi as well.
 The city of Tel Aviv offers a city wide free Wi-Fi network, providing 80 free "hotspots" across the city.
 Other than that - please check your roaming services and international plan before using your cellular data abroad.

 972 (sometimes needs to be dialed +972)

-Yes you can use your cellphone in Israel if it is unlocked, or if you have roaming services on.
+Yes.
+You can use your cellphone in Israel if it is unlocked, or if you have roaming services on.
 Your mobile carrier should be able to unlock your smartphone for you.
-It is possible to purchase a preloaded SIM card including data, text message, calls in Israel and a US/Canadian number for people back home to contact you.
-Please contact us to arrange a SIM card.
-Alternatively your carrier may offer international service for a daily or monthly fee.
-Please make sure to check the rates for international cellular usage before your trip, it will save you a bundle.
+It is possible to purchase a pre-paid SIM card including data, text message, calls in Israel and a US/Canadian number for people back home to contact you.
+Alternatively, your carrier may offer international services for a daily or monthly fee.
+Please make sure to check the rates for international cellular usage before your trip so you don’t incur any unnecessary charges.

 Yes!
 It is safe for you and your family to travel in Israel.
 The Israeli government and the Palestinian Authority (PA) have a vested interest in encouraging tourism.
 As a registered tour operator we receive security updates from the Home Front office and on rare occasions adjust our itineraries on their recommendations

 Once you have an idea of when you'd like to travel to Israel, the approximate number of travellers in your group and the focus of your Israel tour contact us and we'll plan the ultimate experience for you.

 Registration for the trip will open on October 1.
 Fill out this form to be notified when registration for the trip opens, so you can take advantage of early bird special pricing!